GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 1. **Practice Area Leads**

    * Provide a resume for each of the Practice Area Leads in the following areas: product development, research, design, and engineering.
-   * Note: It's understood that the Practice Lead(s) may not be directly assigned to this requirement, however, their résumé will provide \[federal agency] an understanding of whether they have the technical knowledge to recruit and assign a diverse and high-performing team, at various stages of their careers, to the requirement.
+   * Note: It's understood that the Practice Lead(s) may not be directly assigned to this requirement, however, their résumé will provide &#91;federal agency&#93; an understanding of whether they have the technical knowledge to recruit and assign a diverse and high-performing team, at various stages of their careers, to the requirement.

 2. **Recruiting and Retaining Talent**